 Once potatoes are done, drain the water off.

-Now, while your potatoes are hot (this is important) dump them into a bowl and add milk, butter, salt, pepper, and garlic powder.
+Now, while your potatoes are hot (this is important) dump them into a bowl.
+Roughly mash the potatoes with a potato masher.

 Don’t worry, we’re not going for totally mashed.
 A few lumps will add a nice texture to it.